Updated on Novemder 11, 2020

 Though don’t neglect to make notes of your previous discoveries.
 None of us has a perfect memory, so some facts may be lost if you don’t document them.
 Otherwise, you will have to repeat the work you have previously done.

 Successful genealogists are those who go slow and don’t expect to find all information at once and conveniently packaged.
 By following these tips you can avoid some of the common mistakes people make while creating their family trees.
-Don’t forget to make a family tree using the Treemily tool to keep the memory of your loved ones for next generations.
+Don’t forget to make a family tree using the Treemily family tree builder online to keep the memory of your loved ones for the next generations.